mnemnion/orb/doc/md/compile/bundle.md

   - [ ]  Add ``br import -f filename`` to import a bundle by file, and ``br export -o filename`` to write a bundle from the database to a plaintext file.

+- [ ]  Bundle exporter

+  -  Since we have this nice bundle format, it might be useful to make it possible for the user to export their entire database as a collection of bundles.

+     It feels kind of wasteful to store an entire bundle in the database, the "right thing" is to generate one from a version.
+But it's easier to bundle up a codex 'in-flight', rather than committing it to the database and subsequently removing it.

+     This does mean we have two ways of making a bundle, but that's okay, they can serve as tests for one another, since they should make content-identical lua tables after ``load``ing.

+     I may get tired of having the bundle-a-codex code around, and delete it, especially since both would need to be modified when the bridge.modules schema changes.

+     But I do want to write the importer before the exporter, it's easier that way, and I need bundles to test it on.

+     So we're going to:

+  - [ ]  Write ``bridge export``, which creates bundles from the ``bridge.modules`` database.